exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 Finally, the actual \\(\chi\\) equation: increasing c1 and n increases \\(\chi\\).
 Note that from the fraction, we don't want to increase only c1 or only n.
 Rather we should increase both.
 Using standard strategies this should be no problem.
 The \\(n/3^{3}\\) part in the denominator is a milestone term.
 This means that n is better than c1 as more n/3 milestones are accumulated. <br><br></p>

 #### WSP Variable Description
-<p>Approximate variable strengths on rhodot with all milestones are as follows:</p>
+Approximate variable strengths on rhodot with all milestones are as follows:</p>

 <table class="T2">
 <caption>Brief summary of variable strengths of WSP.</caption>